microsoft/azuredatastudio/extensions/sql-migration/README.md

 The [Azure SQL Migration extension for Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/extensions/azure-sql-migration-extension) brings together a simplified assessment, recommendation, and migration experience that delivers the following capabilities:
 - A responsive UI for an end-to-end migration experience.
 The extension starts with a migration readiness assessment and SKU recommendation (preview) (based on performance data).
 - An enhanced assessment mechanism that can evaluate SQL Server instances.
 The extension identifies databases that are ready to migrate to Azure SQL targets.
-- An SKU recommendation engine that collects performance data from the on-premises source SQL Server instance and then generates right-sized SKU recommendations based on your Azure SQL target.
+- An Azure recommendation engine that collects performance data from the on-premises source SQL Server instance and then generates right-sized SKU recommendations based on your Azure SQL target.
 - A reliable Azure service powered by Azure Database Migration Service that orchestrates data movement activities to deliver a seamless migration experience.
 - You can run your migration online (for migrations that require minimal downtime) or offline (for migrations where downtime persists throughout the migration) depending on your business requirements.
 - You can configure a self-hosted integration runtime to use your own compute resources to access the source SQL Server instance backup files in your on-premises environment.